 At last, you can take a breather!
 Although fun, life with a 3-year-old can also be very exhausting.
 So before you head to bed, take some much-deserved time for yourself!

 3-Year-Old Daily Schedule (Printable Download)

-Here are 2 printable versions of the daily 3-year-old schedule we just went over.
-Feel free to print the full schedule, or print the blank chart so that you can create your own.
+Here are 2 printable versions of the daily 3-year-old schedule we reviewed.
+Feel free to print the full schedule or print the blank chart to create your own.

 Simply right-click on the image, save it to your computer, and print.